ad0409/open-laboratory-environment/code_of_conduct.md

 not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

-## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement

+This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement @ad0409.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported privately to the project maintainers.
 All complaints will be reviewed and investigated promptly and fairly.

+Project maintainers commit themselves to fairly enforcing this Code of Conduct.
+This means we may:

+* Edit or delete harmful comments, code, issues, or other contributions
+* Ban harmful users from the project, temporarily or permanently

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.